 HOMEGROWN Life blogger Dyan catches us up on the spring happenings at Bittersweet Heritage Farm.

-Learn which homemade garden sprays are most effective for organic pest control.
+Want to make your own garden sprays?
+Learn which homemade garden sprays are most effective for organic pest control, and when to use them.

 In The Nourishing Homestead, Ben Hewitt along with his wife Penny tell the story of how we can create truly satisfying, permanent, nourished relationships to the land, nature, and one another.
 With plenty of practical ways to grow nutrient-dense food, build soil, and develop traditional skills, this book is sure to inspire a new generation of homesteaders.